Christianity and Druze: In Israel

-The relationship between the Druze and Christians in Israel has been characterized by harmony and peaceful coexistence, and they lives in peace and friendship together.
-With the exception of rare clashes, including acts of violence by the Druze against Christians in 2005 in the town of Maghar.
-Druze and Christians in Israel celebrate each other's births, weddings, funerals, and celebrations such as the Christian festival of Mar Ilyas (Saint Elias) in Haifa.
+The relationship between the Druze and Christians in Israel has generally been marked by harmony and peaceful coexistence, with both communities living together in peace, harmony, and friendship.
+However, there have been rare clashes, including instances of violence by the Druze against Christians, such as the incident in 2005 in the town of town of Maghar.
+Druze and Christians in Israel participate in each other's cultural events, including births, weddings, funerals, and celebrations like the Christian festival of Mar Ilyas (Saint Elias) in Haifa.
+Additionally, many Druze students are enrolled in Christian schools across the Galilee and Haifa regions.
+Some Druze towns are situated near significant Christian holy sites, with the most prominent being the Catholic Muhraqa Monastery located 2 kilometres southeast of Daliyat al-Karmel, the largest Druze town in Israel, and marks the contest between prophet Elijah and the priests of Ba'al. It belongs to the Carmelite Order.

+In the predominantly Druze town of Hurfeish, there is the Church and House of Saint Mariam Baouardy.

-Contact between Christians (members of the Maronite, Eastern Orthodox, Melkite, and other churches) and the Unitarian Druze led to the presence of mixed villages and towns in Galilee region, Mount Carmel, and the Israeli-occupied portion of the Golan Heights.
-This includes Abu Snan, Daliyat al-Karmel, Ein Qiniyye, Hurfeish, Isfiya, Kafr Yasif, Kisra-Sumei, Majdal Shams, Maghar, Peki'in, Rameh and Shefa-Amr, where more than 82,000 Druze and 30,000 Christians live together in this mixed villages and towns.
-Before Israel's occupation, Christians accounted for 12% of the population of the Golan Heights, and they tend to have a high presentation in science and in the white collar professions.
+Interaction between Christians, including members of the Maronite, Eastern Orthodox, Melkite, and other churches, and the Unitarian Druze has resulted in the establishment of mixed villages and towns in Galilee region, Mount Carmel, and the Israeli-occupied portion of the Golan Heights.
+These include Abu Snan, Daliyat al-Karmel, Ein Qiniyye, Hurfeish, Isfiya, Kafr Yasif, Kisra-Sumei, Majdal Shams, Maghar, Peki'in, Rameh and Shefa-Amr, where more than 82,000 Druze and 30,000 Christians reside together.
+Among these mixed communities, the largest Christian populations in Druze towns are found in Maghar, followed by Isfiya and Peki'in.
+Conversely, the largest Druze communities in predominantly Christian towns are located in Rameh, followed by Kafr Yasif.

+Before Israel's occupation, Christians accounted for 12% of the population of the Golan Heights, and they tended to have a high representation in science and in the white collar professions.
 But a few Christians remain of a much larger community that left the area.
-In 2010 more than 8,000 Christians lived in Druze-majority towns and cities in Israel.
-While in 2016, more than 2,700 Druze lived in Rameh and Kafr Yasif; a Christian-majority towns located in Galilee region, and more than 12,000 Christians and 9,800 Druze lived Abu Snan and Shefa-Amr which form a Muslim majority.
+In 2010 more than 8,000 Christians lived in Druze-majority towns and cities in Israel, including Daliyat al-Karmel, Ein Qiniyye, Hurfeish, Isfiya, Kisra-Sumei, Majdal Shams, Maghar and Peki'in.
+Additionally, in 2016, more than 2,700 Druze lived in Rameh and Kafr Yasif, which are Christian-majority towns located in the Galilee region, and more than 12,000 Christians and 9,800 Druze lived Abu Snan and Shefa-Amr, which have a Muslim majority.
+Before 1948, some Druze towns such as Beitegen, Julis, Sajur and Yarka were inhabited by small Christian communities.